On Estimation of Isotonic Piecewise Constant Signals: Abstract

 \section{Abstract}

 Consider a sequence of real data points $X_1,\ldots, X_n$ with underlying means $\theta^*_1,\dots,\theta^*_n$.
 This paper starts from studying the setting that $\theta^*_i$ is both piecewise constant and monotone as a function of the index $i$.
 For this, we establish the exact minimax rate of estimating such monotone functions, and thus give a non-trivial answer to an open problem in the shape-constrained analysis literature.
-The minimax rate involves an interesting iterated logarithmic dependence on the dimension, a phenomenon that is revealed through characterizing the interplay between the isotonic shape constraint and model selection complexity.
+The minimax rate under the {loss of the sum of squared errors} involves an interesting iterated logarithmic dependence on the dimension, a phenomenon that is revealed through characterizing the interplay between the isotonic shape constraint and model selection complexity.
 We then develop a penalized least-squares procedure for estimating the vector $\theta^*=(\theta^*_1,\dots,\theta^*_n)^{\T}$.
 This estimator is shown to achieve the derived minimax rate adaptively.
 For the proposed estimator, we further allow the model to be misspecified and derive oracle inequalities with the optimal rates, and show there exists a computationally efficient algorithm to compute the exact solution.

-{\bf Keywords:} isotonic piecewise constant function; reduced isotonic regression; iterated logarithmic dependence; adaptive estimation; oracle inequalities.
+{\bf Keywords:} isotonic piecewise constant function, reduced isotonic regression, iterated logarithmic dependence, adaptive estimation, oracle inequalities.